 The first important and easy way to determine the difference in the period is looking if the jacket has two hand warmer pockets.
-If they are there then it’s from the mid 1980 until the present.
-In this period, Levi’s has produced a lot of colors and stonewashes.
+If they are there then it’s from the mid-1980 until the present.
+In this period, Levi’s has produced a lot of colours and stonewashes.
 The jackets have four pockets and a small e tab.

-If your jacket doesn’t feature hand warmer pockets but still has the the small e red tab it’s dating from 71 till mid 80s.
+If your jacket doesn’t feature hand warmer pockets but still has the small e red tab it’s dating from 71 till mid-80s.
 To define the right period, there are subtle differences of the stitching adjacent to the bottom buttonhole.

 If your jacket has a double row stitching adjacent to the buttonhole and only two chest pockets, then it’s from the same period, 71 till mid-80s.